port-labs/port-docs/docs/guides-and-tutorials/create-slack-channel-for-reported-incident.md

 </details>

 :::note
-For simplicity, in this guide wil will assume that the `Service` identifier is the `PagerDuty Service` identifier, lowercased and split by `-`.
+For simplicity, in this guide we will assume that the Github `Service` entity identifier is the `PagerDuty Service` identifier, lowercased and split by `-`.

-For example, a Pagerduty incident which is part of the `My Service` Pagerduty service will be related to the `my-service` service.
+For example, a Pagerduty incident which is part of the `My Service` Pagerduty service will be related to the `my-service`  Github service.
 :::

 ## Automation setup
 After we set up our data model, let's set up the Port automation.
 The automation will:
 - Create a Slack channel for managing the incident and providing a place to troubleshoot.